spakin/SimpInkScr/README.md

 ```
 into the text box and clicking *Apply* then *Close*.
 This should create a filled, black circle of radius 50 at position (100, 100).
 Due to how "generate extensions" work, Inkscape always places the output of `simple-py-api` within a group so ungroup it if desired.

+See the [`examples` directory](examples/) for a collection of examples that can be run from the Simple Python API dialog box.

 ### Shape API

 * `circle((cx, cy), r)`